 BroadCast presents art that is often anonymous, presented in the world to the unsuspecting, and created in the spirit to democratize art.
 The original term for “broadcast” was used to describe seeds thrown into the air to disperse into the soil.
 Bus Bench BroadCast also refers to artists and audience as a cast of characters, each playing a generous role.

-The first BroadCast exhibit organized by Abeles was displayed at Rio Hondo College, Whittier, CA in 1995.
+The first BroadCast exhibit organized by Kim Abeles was displayed at Rio Hondo College, Whittier, CA in 1995.
 Venues that followed included University of Pennsylvania, Clarion, PA; Fresno City College, CA; and Eagle Rock Community Cultural Center in Los Angeles.
 Each venue added artworks and conceptual engagements.
 In 2016, musicians and poets performed alongside the BroadCast installation co-curated with Abeles and Ken Marchionno for Los Angeles’ Keystone Art Studios Gallery.
-In 2025, Bus Bench BroadCast offered an opportunity to further explore art intended for public and strangers.
+Bus Bench BroadCast was energized by Dread Scott's 2025 Fall of Freedom action and offered an opportunity to further explore art intended for public and strangers.
+Thanks to all!

 Following is a list of the artists who have been exhibited or performed in the BroadCast venues since 1995